-- a signed report from a suitably qualified person that includes an accurate estimate of the capital investment value of the development (as defined in Clause 3 of the Environmental Planning and Assessment Regulation 2000), including details of all the assumptions and components from which the capital investment value calculation is derived; and - the consent in writing of the owner/s of the land (as required in clause 49(1)(b) of the Environmental Planning and Assessment Regulation 2000).
+- a detailed calculation of the capital investment value (CIV) (as defined in clause 3 of the Regulation) of the proposal, including details of all assumptions and components from which the CIV calculation is derived; and - certification that the information provided is accurate at the date of preparation.

+The development application must be accompanied by the consent in writing of the owner/s of the land (as required in clause 49(1)(b) of the Regulation).

-Specific Issues
+Specific issues